Wildfire season is approaching and 2025 could be a rough one for wildfire smoke.

-Washington, Oregon and California will be the only states with permanent, year round rules that will limit exposure for outdoor workers to breathing the tiny particles found in wildfire smoke.
+Washington, Oregon and California became the only states with permanent, year round rules that will limit exposure for outdoor workers to breathing the tiny particles found in wildfire smoke.
 The particles can be breathed into the deepest part of lung tissue and present a significant risk to outdoor workers in agriculture, construction or other occupations.

 The dangers of wildfire smoke exposure has been linked to increased risk asthma, heart failure, reduced lung function or an early death.